serhat-alkin/krakenflex-backend-task/README.md

 | `GET`    | `/site-info/:siteId` | Retrieve site with the given id.     |
 | `POST`   | `/site-outages/:siteId`    | Post outages          |

-In case of 3rd party api returns 500, it will rety with 1000 ms delay up to 3 times.
+In case of 3rd party api returns 500, it will retry with 1000 ms delay up to 3 times.

 2- A task.ts file has been created to meet the requirements.
 When the project is started, a method in that file is executed, which performs the following steps:
 * Sends a GET request to retrieve all outages from the URL "https://api.krakenflex.systems/interview-tests-mock-api/v1/outages" using the provided API key.